 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities.
-Prior to 2006 bond premiums and discounts were deferred and amortized over the life of the bonds using the straightline method, which approximates the effective interest method.
-Beginning in 2006, bond premiums and discounts are deferred and amortized using the effective interest method.
+Bond premiums and discounts are deferred and amortized using the effective interest method.
 Bonds payable are reported net of the applicable bond premium or discount.
 Bond issuance costs are reported as deferred charges and amortized over the term of the related debt.
+Other long-term obligations also include amounts that other governmental entities advance the Department for highway road construction projects.

 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as issuance costs, during the current period.
 The face amount of the debt issued is reported as other financing sources.
 Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.
+Advances from other governmental entities are recorded as debt issuance in other financing sources.